paxtonhyde/opportunity-zones/README.md

 <p align="center">
   <img src="images/silo_KMeans6.png" width=500 height=450>
 </p>
-Although this plot is not a great look, it does tell us two interesting things:
+Although the accuracy of this plot is not a great look, it does tell us two interesting things:

-1. KMeans clustered Puerto Rico because there some absolute values are significantly different than the rest of the U.S. (household income, for example), but *not* because Puerto Rican tracts are similar.
+1. KMeans clustered Puerto Rico because it has some absolute values that are significantly different than the rest of the U.S. (household income, for example), but *not* because Puerto Rican tracts are similar.
 This gives more reason to exclude Puerto Rico completely unless we can account for geographical differences in cost of living.

 2. Cluster 1 and 2, which we think represent more urban areas, are small because their archetype is not well-defined by the features.
 Other clusters actually accomodate those tracts which do not fit the urban archetype as well.